 “I do not mind if you call me Xeon.”

 “...Xeon-san.
 I’ve had multiple meetings like this with the Council.
-Yes, my pillar boat has been grounded for a while, but my understanding is that it currently isn't having a big impact on our clan’s profits and expenses.
-Did the situation change?
+Yes, my pillar boat has been grounded for a while, but my understanding is that the grounding does not currently have a big impact on our clan's profits and expenses.
+Has that situation changed?
 Could it be that someone sank?”

 “Then if that’s the case, the situation hasn’t changed, right?”

 “That is correct, it has not changed.
-Only that—and I am assuming you can understand this as well—nobody expected your situation to remain like this for six years.
+Only that—and I am assuming you understand this just as well—nobody expected your situation to persist for six years.
 Our Endeavour clan has been tolerating it for a good while now.”

 “I’m really sorry about that...
 It might sound like I’m making excuses, but I have been trying hard to marry a good man.”